tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 Another presentation in the books.

-After the last one, I went to the bathroom and checked my reflection under the fluorescent lights.
+I went to the bathroom and checked my reflection under the fluorescent lights.
 My lipstick had held up pretty well, all things considered.
 My hands were still shaking, but not as badly as they used to.
 I was getting better!!
 That was the important thing.
 People always say exposure therapy works eventually, and maybe they’re right.

 I reached into my purse for my keys and felt the little container at the bottom.